W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ²As a learning device it [the body] merely follows the learner, but if it [the body] is falsely endowed with self-initiative, it [the body] becomes a serious obstruction to the very learning it [the body] should facilitate.
 ³Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself [the body’s self] is too dense.
-⁵The mind, however, can bring its [the mind’s] illumination to the body by recognising that it [the body] is not the learner, and is therefore unamenable to learning.
+⁵The mind, however, can bring its [the mind’s] illumination to the body by recognizing that it [the body] is not the learner, and is therefore unamenable to learning.
 ⁶The body is, however, easily brought into alignment with a mind that has learned to look beyond it [the body] toward the light.
 :::